fmager/real-time/m0_introduction/s1_intro_to_rust.md

 # 3️⃣ Clippy
 [Clippy](https://doc.rust-lang.org/stable/clippy/index.html) is cargo's tool for giving suggestions for improving your code and making it more akin to idiomatic Rust.
-The guide has most code conformant to Clippy's suggestions, however the guide chooses to diverge where making the code simpler and easier to understand for people who have never programmed Rust before is a priority.
+The guide has most code conformant to Clippy's suggestions, however I choose to diverge where making the code simpler and easier to understand for people who have never programmed Rust before is a priority.
 Clippy's messages are very informative and a good learning experience.
 It is recommended that you use Clippy in your own code.
 It is as simple as calling ```cargo clippy```.